 And each of them said it with all the joy that my “I love you” was intended to convey.

-And in the end, I didn’t care if the world was listening.
+In the end, I didn’t care if the world was listening.

 Because that sailor with the twinkling eyes didn’t miss a word.
+He heard it all.

 And he knew that I adored him.